mongodb/mongo-powerbi-connector/mongodb-sql-interface.md

 > [!NOTE]
 > If some or all of your data comes from an Atlas cluster, you must use MongoDB version 5.0 or greater for that cluster to take advantage of Atlas SQL.

-The [MongoDB Atlas SQL ODBC Driver](https://www.mongodb.com/try/download/odbc-driver) is required to use the MongoDB Atlas SQL Connector.
+The [MongoDB Atlas SQL ODBC Driver](https://www.mongodb.com/try/download/odbc-driver) is required to use the MongoDB SQL Interface Connector.

 ## Capabilities Supported